-Figure 8: Here, we use the Callister method to plot Log-scale graphs for different mass distributions.
-On Figure 8 (left) we see a plot for a peak in 50 solar masses for the mass of one merging object.
-On Figure 8 (right) we see a plot for a peak in 100 solar masses for the mass of one merging object [17].
-We can see that the peak of the 100-solar-mass maximum plot is shifted to lower frequencies, which is exactly what we expect when we simulate higher mass distributions [7].
+Figure 7: Here, we use the Callister method to create plots in both linear scale (left) and logarithmic scale (right) for different mass distributions [20].
+On the orange plots we see a mass distribution with a minimum of 5 solar masses, maximum of 50 solar masses for the mass of one merging object.
+On the blue we see plots for a minimum of 5 solar masses, maximum of 100 solar masses for the mass of one merging object [20].
+We can see that the peak of the 100-solar-mass maximum plot is shifted to the lower frequencies compared to the 50-solar-mass maximum plot (clearer on the log scale plot) which is exactly what we expect when we simulate higher mass distributions [20].
+In both cases we have a 1:1 mass ratio between merging objects, so $m1_mass = m2_mass$ [20].

-Source: Image generated by author, but the methodology used can be found through [7, 17].
+Source: Image generated by author, but the methodology used can be found through [7, 17, 20].